 Certain individuals suggest staying away from balconies that are visible from the bridge.
 I don’t think it’s a big deal because I assume crew members have more important things to do than looking at guests’ balconies.

-On certain Royal Caribbean ships like Quantum-class ships, passengers can go to a space above the bridge.
+On certain Royal Caribbean Class Ships like Quantum-class ships, passengers can go to a space above the bridge.

 Balcony Cabins in Winter